 The research missions of the Structural Dynamics and Controls Lab (SDCL) at the University of Michigan (U-M) are to create novel analysis, design, and control methodologies for the discovery, understanding and realization of emerging systems with advanced functionalities and performances, such as high adaptivity, high precision, high mobility, low vibration, etc. The lab is directed by Dr. K. W. Wang, Stephen P. Timoshenko Collegiate Professor of Mechanical Engineering.
-Please follow this link to review our recent research activities.
+For detailed information about our lab, please proceed to the following links to review our recent research activities, publications, and lab members and alumni.